Why do I need a full bladder for my ultrasound exam?

-Q: Can I take my preschool children into the ultrasound room during my examination?
+Can I take my children, spouse, or other guests into the ultrasound room during my examination?